We combine

 - Maeva le Goff

-Maeva is our Microbiology Research Engineer.
-She works in increasing the VOC degradation of our Power Drops using and developing cutting-edge gene editing tools.
+Maeva is our Microbiology Research Engineer, focused on enhancing the VOC degradation of our Power Drops.
+By developing and applying cutting-edge gene editing tools, she pushes the boundaries of innovation to improve performance.

 - Margaux D'Avola